Work at Rosemont station

 Bus loop

 OMHM still needs to make adjustments to the bus loop.
 The bus terminus and access to station's entrance via the loop are still closed to the public.
-Reopening scheduled for summer 2024.
+Solutions are being discussed to address the risk of falling objects or ice/snow in the terminus.

 Please respect the signage and do not walk through the terminus!